Senate Democrats' election reform bill blocked on party-line vote | Politics

 Republicans argued that the bill infringed on states' rights to set voting policy.
 But Democrats vowed to fight on, with Senate Majority Leader Chuck Schumer saying: "In the fight for voting rights, this vote was the starting gun, not the finish line."

-Vice President Kamala Harris - who presided over the Senate during the vote - called the effort critical.
-"This is about the American people's right to vote unfettered.
-It is about their access to the right to vote in a meaningful way, because nobody is debating, I don't believe, whether all Americans have the right to vote," she told reporters after the vote.
+President Joe Biden, who has faced criticism from more liberal members of his party for not taking a more aggressive stance in favor of the bill, echoed that assertion.
+"Let me be clear.
+This fight is far from over — far from over," Biden said in a statement.
+"I’ve been engaged in this work my whole career, and we are going to be ramping up our efforts to overcome again — for the people, for our very democracy."

-Republican state legislators justify their new voting laws by citing former President Donald Trump's continued false claims that his November election defeat was the result of widespread fraud.
+Republican state legislators justify their new voting laws as a way of enhancing election security, citing former President Donald Trump's false claims that his November election defeat was the result of widespread fraud.
 Those claims were rejected by multiple courts, state election authorities and Trump's own administration.
 Democrats control Congress by the narrowest of margins and are highly focused on the risk of losing that majority in the 2022 midterm elections.

-They say the Republican state bills, which include measures like Georgia's ban on providing food or water to voters in long lines and a Florida measure giving more power to partisan election observers are aimed at depressing turnout by people of color and young voters.
+They say the Republican state bills, which include measures like Georgia's ban on providing food or water to voters in long lines and a Florida measure giving more power to partisan election observers are aimed at depressing turnout by people of color and young voters, many of whom lean Democratic.
 Democrats' goals include expanding early voting in elections for president and Congress, making it easier to vote by mail and ensuring that certain campaign contributions are more transparent.
 Their bills also aim to remove partisanship from the once-a-decade drawing of congressional districts.

 Republicans argue the U.S. Constitution gives states the power to set their own voting practices.
 But the Constitution also allows Washington to alter those rules, and Democrats argue they are only setting minimum standards for states.
 Senate Republican leader Mitch McConnell said before the vote that the legislation "would let Democrats take a red pen to election laws in each of the 50 states."